Epoetin alfa: Safety advisories in anemic cancer patients

-on 9 March 2007, and a clinical alert for doctors on 16 February 2007, about the use of erythropoiesis-stimulating agents (ESAs) such as epogen and darbepoetin.
+on 9 March 2007, and a clinical alert for doctors in February 2007, about the use of erythropoiesis-stimulating agents (ESAs) such as epogen and darbepoetin.
 The advisory recommended caution in using these agents in cancer patients receiving chemotherapy or off chemotherapy, and indicated a lack of clinical evidence to support improvements in quality of life or transfusion requirements in these settings.

-In addition, on 9 March 2007, drug manufacturers agreed to new black box warnings about the safety of these drugs.

-On 22 March 2007, a congressional inquiry into the safety of erythropoietic growth factors was reported in the news media.
-Manufacturers were asked to suspend drug rebate programs for physicians and to also suspend marketing the drugs to patients.

 Several publications and FDA communications have increased the level of concern related to adverse effects of ESA therapy in selected groups.
 In a revised black box warning, the FDA notes significant risks, advising that ESAs should be used only in patients with cancer when treating anemia specifically caused by chemotherapy, and not for other causes of anemia.
 Further, the warning states that ESAs should be discontinued once the patient's chemotherapy course has been completed.